awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

             // which can then be used to construct a string.
             StringWriter writer = new StringWriter();

-            // Transform document to string
+            // Transform document to string.
             transformer.transform(new DOMSource(xmlDocument), new StreamResult(writer));
             return writer.getBuffer().toString();